Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/consumer/020_bom-components.en.md

 ```

 This output is primarily meant to be human-readable.
 Using the `--output=raw` option makes it machine-readable in principle, but [downloading the complete BOM](client/consumer/boms/) is most likely preferable to parsing this table output.

+A vendor of a product should periodically scan the BOM of a product for vulnerabilities, for example by using tools like [grype](/integration/grype/).
+The [next section](/client/consumer/vulnerabilities/) explains how you as the user of a product can access these list.